Getting Started with RunMat

 Execute .m Files

-Run existing MATLAB/Octave scripts directly:
+Run existing MATLAB/Octave scripts directly with automatic GPU acceleration:

 # Run a script file